-- Ensuring the IHP is written or updated in consultation with parents, and other healthcare professionals, SENDCO and/or Miss R Cook (only if a Risk Assessment is required) as necessary within two weeks of their arrival in school. - Ensuring that where students also have a Special Educational Needs statement or Disability (EHC) that the SENDCO is involved in writing/amending the IHP. - Carrying out a PEEP where there is a disability or temporary injury that limits mobility and attaching this to the IHP (where appropriate) and passing it to the Appointed Officer to put onto SIMS. - Ensuring that where medication is required to be administered in school that the 'Parental Medicine Consent Form' (Appendix 6 of First Aid Policy) is completed and attached to the IHP (where applicable) or where no IHP is required, the form is passed to the Appointed Officer. - Ensuring that where medication is stored by the Academy, and there is a valid reason why this is not stored in the back office, the location and reason for this is clearly noted on the IHP. - Ensuring that students know where their medications are stored.
+- Ensuring the IHP is written or updated in consultation with parents/carers, and other healthcare professionals, SENDCO and/or Mr S Millington (only if a Buildings Risk Assessment is required) as necessary within two weeks of their arrival in school. - Ensuring that where students also have a SEND EHC that the SENDCO is involved in writing/amending the IHP. - Carrying out a PEEP where there is a disability or temporary injury that limits mobility and attaching this to the IHP (where appropriate) and passing it to the Appointed Officer to put onto SIMS. - Ensuring that where medication is required to be administered in school that the 'Parental Medicine Consent Form' (Appendix 6 of First Aid Policy) is completed and attached to the IHP (where applicable) or where no IHP is required, the form is passed to the Appointed Officer. - Ensuring that where medication is stored by the Academy, and there is a valid reason why this is not stored in the back office, the location and reason for this is clearly noted on the IHP. - Ensuring that students know where their medications are stored. - Ensuring that the staff who monitor diabetic students (Mrs N Kumar, Dr C Gardiner, Mrs D Etches, Mr A Bradshaw, Mrs S Smith, Mrs A Devey and Mrs S Wood kept up to date with information about their diabetic students (see First Aid Policy). - Ensuring the IHP, any other medical information and/or parental consent forms are filed with the Appointed Officer for IHPs (Mrs K Matharu) who will upload onto SIMS.

-- Ensuring that the staff who monitor diabetic students (Mrs D Ram Yr8, Mr R Poppleton Yr9, Mrs N Kumar Yr10, Dr C Gardiner/Mrs D Etches Yr7, Mrs S Smith/Mrs A Devey Yr11, Mrs S Wood/Mrs R Field Yr12/13 kept up to date with information about their diabetic students (see First Aid Policy). - Ensuring the IHP, any other medical information and/or parental consent forms are filed with the Appointed Officer for IHP's (Mrs K Matharu) who will upload onto SIMS. - Developing, monitoring and reviewing the IHP and PEEP (where applicable) at regular intervals (as stated in the plan) or in consultation with parents, medical professionals if the condition changes.
+• Developing, monitoring and reviewing the IHP and PEEP (where applicable) at regular intervals (as stated in the plan) or in consultation with parents/carers, medical professionals if the condition changes.